nats-io/nats-architecture-and-design/adr/ADR-43.md

 The duration will be used by the server to calculate the deadline for removing the message based on its Stream timestamp and the stated duration.

 Setting the header `Nats-TTL` to `never` will result in a message that will never be expired.
+This applies to both per-message TTL processing and stream-level age limits: a `never` message is not removed by the stream's `MaxAge` setting.

-A TTL of zero will be ignored, any other unparsable value will result in a error reported in the Pub Ack and the message being discarded.
+An absent `Nats-TTL` header means no per-message TTL applies.
+Any value that is unparsable, or that parses to a duration below the 1 second minimum (including a literal `0`), will result in an error reported in the Pub Ack and the message being discarded.

 When a message with the `Nats-TTL` header is published to a stream with the feature disabled the message will be rejected with an error.